 The Interpretation provides guidance on the accounting for current and deferred tax liabilities and assets in circumstances in which there is uncertainty over income tax treatments.
 The Interpretation became applicable for annual periods beginning on or after January 1, 2019.
-At December 1, 2019, the Company adopted this standard and there was no material impact on the Company's consolidated financial statements.
+At December 1, 2019, the Company adopted this standard and there was no material impact on the Company's unaudited condensed consolidated interim financial statements.

-Future accounting changes
+Future accounting pronouncements

-Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for annual periods beginning on or after December 1, 2020 or later periods.
-Many are not applicable to or do not have a significant impact on BWR and have been excluded from the table below.
+Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for annual periods beginning on or after January 1, 2020 or later periods.